Ecology, Evolution and Behavior

 - BIO3075 Aquatic and Coastal Zone Ecology

 - BIO4095 Biology Internship

 Some students may wish to take advantage of the courses offered through Marine Studies Consortium, which Merrimack College is a member.
 The courses include:

 - BIO3010 Marine Mammals: Biology and Conservation (Taught off-campus)

-The Global Field Studies Program (BIO3090) is an integral part of environmental education at Merrimack College.
+The Larry J. Kelts Global Field Studies Program (BIO3090) is named in honor of its founder, Dr. Larry Kelts.
+The program is an integral part of environmental education at Merrimack College.
 Intensive learning experiences in ecology and the environment involving lecture and field work in remote, pristine, environmentally significant locations across the globe.
 This program invites students to witness and compare the biological complexity and precision of temperate and tropical ecosystems, to appreciate their natural beauty and rich history, and to understand the effects of human activities on these systems.
-Previous trips have included the Brazilian Amazon, Belize, Tanzania, Australia, Jamaica and the Galapagos Islands.
+Most recently, the trip has been focused on Belize.
+Previous trips have included the Brazilian Amazon, Tanzania, Australia, Jamaica and the Galapagos Islands.